Panchmura Village – Unparalleled Terracotta Hub of Bengal

 The Role of Women & Community

-• Equal Participation: Pottery in Panchmura is a family endeavor, with women playing a vital role in all aspects of the process.
-Their involvement extends to participating in various trade fairs across the country and making of the products.
-The communal aspect of this craft is evident, as the entire village contributes to the production and marketing of terracotta products.
+• Equal Participation: Pottery in Panchmura is a true family endeavor.
+Women play a vital role in every stage, from the initial shaping of the clay to representing the community at national trade fairs.
+This communal dedication ensures that the entire village contributes to the production and marketing of these eco-friendly handicrafts.

 Terracotta Products